Paul-Orlando/web-research-hub/README.md

 **Query:** "What are pros and cons of token usage and pricing for companies CapEx?"

 Generated during the original n8n prototype phase.
-The system planned 2 subtasks covering token economics and infrastructure capital expenditure, searched both via Exa with a date-scoped window, and returned a categorized report covering:
+The system planned 2 subtasks, searched both via Exa with a date-scoped window, and returned a categorized report covering:

 - AI Token Cost Benchmarks and Spending Patterns